- Project Briefs, Wireframes and Tools

-If you’re new to web design, this free course on web design for beginners will teach you everything you need to know.
+If you’re new to web design, this free course on web design for beginners (which crossed 1 million views in its first three months!) will teach you everything you need to know.

 “How do I pick typefaces, how do I pick colors, what the heck is whitespace, and how do I position and size elements correctly?”